anchore/syft/schema/json/README.md

 - If there is an existing schema for the given version and the new schema matches the existing schema, no action is taken
 - If there is an existing schema for the given version and the new schema **does not** match the existing schema, an error is shown indicating to increment the version appropriately (see the "Versioning" section)

-***Note: never delete a JSON schema and never change an existing JSON schema!*** Only add new schemas with a newly incremented version.
+***Note: never delete a JSON schema and never change an existing JSON schema once it has been published in a release!*** Only add new schemas with a newly incremented version.
 All previous schema files must be stored in the `schema/json/` directory.